Young Australian Ambassador Delegation

 All exchange students need to meet the eligibility criteria:

 - Minimum RMIT grade point average (GPA) of 2.0.
-Some RMIT schools or exchange partners may require a higher GPA
+Some RMIT schools and host institutions may require a higher GPA

 - Current RMIT program enrolment.
 Students on a Leave of Absence not exceeding one year can also apply